India to face scrutiny on child, women's and gay rights at UN review

 Violence and impunity

 Switzerland and the UK want to know how India is tackling the issue of religion-related violence, especially steps taken to ensure the swift adoption of the Prevention of Communal and Targeted Violence Bill.

+"The recommendation does not refer to a specific incident but relates to various accounts and reports of violence against minorities," a spokesperson for the Swiss Permanent Mission to the UN Office in Geneva, told swissinfo.ch.

 The Netherlands has voiced its concern over the impact of laws against religious conversion being applied in seven Indian states.

 Impunity for perpetrators of violence against journalists and human rights defenders was raised by the Netherlands and the Czech Republic.
 Norway has asked if the Armed Forces (Special Powers) Act - that grants immunity to security forces from prosecution in some parts of the country - will be repealed.